 Sarah Richardson: Modern Farmhouse Décor & Off the Grid Home

 1. Sarah Richardson Added Her Favorite Color: Blue

-Isn’t this bold blue hall (above) in Sarah Richardson’s off-the-grid Ontario home happy and inviting?
+Aren’t the happy blues in Sarah Richardson’s off-the-grid Ontario home fresh and inviting?
 Such a good lesson for us all since such areas of the home are often aesthetically inferior even though they are used frequently.